The Winter's Tale: Synopsis

 "Time" enters and announces the passage of sixteen years.
-Camillo, now in the service of Polixenes, begs the Bohemian king to allow him to return to Sicilia.
+Camillo, now in the service of Polixenes, begs the Bohemian king to allow him to return to Sicily.
 Polixenes refuses and reports to Camillo that his son, Prince Florizel, has fallen in love with a lowly shepherd girl, Perdita.
 He suggests to Camillo that they disguise themselves and attend the sheep-shearing feast where Florizel and Perdita will be betrothed.
-At the feast, hosted by the Old Shepherd who has prospered thanks to the gold in the fardel, the pedlar Autolycus picks the pocket of the Young Shepherd and, in various guises, entertains the guests with bawdy songs and the trinkets he sells.
+At the feast, hosted by the Old Shepherd (who has prospered thanks to the gold in the fardel), the pedlar Autolycus picks the pocket of the Young Shepherd and, in various guises, entertains the guests with bawdy songs and the trinkets he sells.
 Polixenes and Camillo watch, disguised, as Florizel (under the guise of a shepherd named Doricles) and Perdita are betrothed.
 Polixenes tears off his disguise and intervenes, threatening the Old Shepherd and Perdita with torture and death and ordering his son never to see the shepherd's daughter again.
-Camillo, still longing for his native land, schemes to send Florizel and Perdita to Sicilia, so that Polixenes will bring him along when he pursues them.
-The lovers take ship for Sicilia, as do the two shepherds and Autolycus.
+Camillo, still longing for his native land, schemes to send Florizel and Perdita to Sicily, so that Polixenes will bring him along when he pursues them.
+The lovers take ship for Sicily, as do the two shepherds and Autolycus.

-In Sicilia, Leontes is still in mourning.
+In Sicily, Leontes is still in mourning.
 Cleomenes and Dion plead with him to end his time of repentance because the kingdom needs an heir.
-Paulina, however, convinces the king to remain unmarried forever since no woman can match the greatness of his lost Hermione.
+Paulina, however, convinces the king to remain unmarried forever, since no woman can match the greatness of his lost Hermione.
 Florizel and Perdita arrive and are greeted effusively by Leontes.
 Florizel pretends to be on a diplomatic mission from his father, but his cover is blown when Polixenes and Camillo, too, arrive in Sicilia.
 The meeting and reconciliation of the kings and princes is reported by gentlemen of the Sicilian court: how the Old Shepherd raised Perdita, how Antigonus met his end, how Leontes was overjoyed at being reunited with his daughter, and how he begged Polixenes for forgiveness.
 The Old Shepherd and Young Shepherd, now made gentlemen by the kings, meet Autolycus, who asks them for their forgiveness for his roguery.
 Leontes, Polixenes, Camillo, Florizel and Perdita then go to Paulina's house in the country, where a statue of Hermione has been recently finished.
-The sight of his wife's form makes Leontes distraught, but then, to everyone's amazement, the statue shows signs of vitality; it is Hermione, miraculously restored to life—or simply having lived in seclusion with Paulina for the last sixteen years.
+The sight of his wife's form makes Leontes distraught, but then, to everyone's amazement, the statue shows signs of vitality: it is Hermione, miraculously restored to life—or simply having lived in seclusion with Paulina for the last sixteen years.
 As the play ends, Perdita and Florizel are engaged, and the whole company celebrates the miracle.
-Despite this happy ending typical of Shakespeare's comedies and romances, the impression of the unjust death of young prince Mamillius lingers to the end, being an element of unredeemed tragedy, in addition to the years wasted in separation.
+Despite this happy ending typical of Shakespeare's comedies and romances, the impression of the unjust death of young prince Mamillius lingers to the end, which, combined with the years wasted in separation, brings an element of unredeemed tragedy to the play.